Arthritis: Rheumatoid arthritis

-Rheumatoid arthritis (RA) is a disorder in which the body's own immune system starts to attack body tissues.
+Rheumatoid arthritis (RA) is a disorder in which the body's own immune system starts to attack body tissues specifically the cartilage at the end of bones known as articular cartilage.
 The attack is not only directed at the joint but to many other parts of the body.
-In rheumatoid arthritis, most damage occurs to the joint lining and cartilage which eventually results in erosion of two opposing bones.
-RA often affects joints in the fingers, wrists, knees and elbows, is symmetrical (appears on both sides of the body), and can lead to severe deformity in a few years if not treated.
-RA occurs mostly in people aged 20 and above.
+RA often affects joints in the fingers, wrists, knees and elbows, is symmetrical (appears on both sides of the body), and can lead to severe progressive deformity in a matter of years if not adequately treated.
+RA usually onsets earlier in life than OA and commonly effects people aged 20 and above.
 In children, the disorder can present with a skin rash, fever, pain, disability, and limitations in daily activities.
-With earlier diagnosis and aggressive treatment, many individuals can lead a better quality of life than if going undiagnosed for long after RA's onset.
-The risk factors with the strongest association for developing rheumatoid arthritis are the female sex, a family history of rheumatoid arthritis, age, obesity, previous joint damage from an injury, and exposure to tobacco smoke.
+With earlier diagnosis and appropriate aggressive treatment, many individuals can obtain control of their symptoms leading to a better quality of life compared to those without treatment.

-Bone erosion is a central feature of rheumatoid arthritis.
-Bone continuously undergoes remodeling by actions of bone resorbing osteoclasts and bone forming osteoblasts.
-One of the main triggers of bone erosion in the joints in rheumatoid arthritis is inflammation of the synovium, caused in part by the production of pro-inflammatory cytokines and receptor activator of nuclear factor kappa B ligand (RANKL), a cell surface protein present in Th17 cells and osteoblasts.
+One of the main triggers of bone erosion in the joints in rheumatoid arthritis is inflammation of the synovium (lining of the joint capsule), caused in part by the production of pro-inflammatory cytokines and receptor activator of nuclear factor kappa B ligand (RANKL), a cell surface protein present in Th17 cells and osteoblasts.
 Osteoclast activity can be directly induced by osteoblasts through the RANK/RANKL mechanism.

 Lupus

-Lupus is a common collagen vascular disorder that can be present with severe arthritis.
-Other features of lupus include a skin rash, extreme photosensitivity, hair loss, kidney problems, lung fibrosis and constant joint pain.
+Lupus is an autoimmune collagen vascular disorder that can be present with severe arthritis.
+In fact, about 90% of patients with Lupus have musculoskeletal involvement.
+Symptoms in these patients can often mimic those of rheumatoid arthritis with similar stiffness and pain patterns.
+Joints in the fingers, wrist, and knee tend to be the most affected.
+Other features commonly seen in patients with Lupus include a skin rash (pictured on the right), extreme photosensitivity, hair loss, kidney problems, and shortness of breath secondary to scarring that occurs in the lungs.